martinberlin/cale-integrations/README.md

 - https://wkhtmltopdf.org
 - https://twitter.com/IoTPanic Samuel that helped with my basic know-how of C
 - https://summernote.org out HTML editor of choice (Sponsored their project)
 - All the first users that trusted in the project and send bug reports, emails, along with wishes and support.
+- [UsefulElectronics](https://github.com/UsefulElectronics) who collaborated correcting openWeather API and also in the [Cale-idf epaper component repository](https://github.com/martinberlin/cale-idf/graphs/contributors)

-Nothing would be possible without that feedback
+Nothing would be possible without that feedback and help!